Chart Color Schemes

 Eagleby is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Eagleby's dwelling structure, as per the latest Census, consisted of 75.6% houses and 24.4% other dwellings (semi-detached, apartments, 'other' dwellings).
-Brisbane metro had 73.5% houses and 26.5% other dwellings.
-Home ownership in Eagleby was at 29.5%, with mortgaged dwellings at 23.4% and rented ones at 47.1%.
-The median monthly mortgage repayment was $1,300, lower than Brisbane metro's average of $1,863, and the median weekly rent was $320, compared to Brisbane metro's $380.
+Eagleby's dwelling structures, as per the latest Census, consisted of 75.6% houses and 24.4% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Brisbane metro's 73.5% houses and 26.5% other dwellings.
+Home ownership in Eagleby stood at 29.5%, with mortgaged dwellings at 23.4% and rented ones at 47.1%.
+The median monthly mortgage repayment was $1,300, below Brisbane metro's average of $1,863.
+Median weekly rent in Eagleby was $320, compared to Brisbane metro's $380.
 Nationally, Eagleby's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing